PaNOSC-ViNYL/ase/doc/development/proposals/calculators.rst

 Behavior
 ========

-When a calculator calculates the energy, forces, stress tensor, atomic magnetic moments or dipole moment, it should store a copy of the system (atomic numbers, atomic positions, unit cell and boundary conditions).
+When a calculator calculates the energy, forces, stress tensor, total magnetic momen, atomic magnetic moments or dipole moment, it should store a copy of the system (atomic numbers, atomic positions, unit cell and boundary conditions).
 When asked again, it should return the value already calculated if the system hasn't been changed.

 If calculational parameters such as plane wave cutoff or XC-functional has been changed the calculator should throw away old calculated